yohplala/oups/docs/source/purpose.rst

 In comparison, current version of *oups*,

 * is not based on Dask but directly on `fastparquet <https://fastparquet.readthedocs.io/en/latest/>`_.
-No parallelized reading/writing is yet possible.
+No parallelized reading/writing is possible.
-* provides an *efficient* update function with a user-defined logic for (optionally) dropping duplicates.
+* provides an *efficient* update function with a user-defined logic for optionally dropping duplicates.